 There is a $34,959.00 stipend and a $300.00 professional development fund (books, conferences, materials, etc.) attached to this position.
 Individual health and dental insurance, paid vacation, sick time and 15 paid holidays are included.

-Interested applicants should submit a letter of interest, a current C.V. and three letters of recommendation (at least two from clinical supervisors).
+Interested applicants should submit a letter of interest, a current C.V., and 3 letters of recommendation (at least 2 from clinical supervisors).
 Selected applicants will be invited to interview with our staff.
 Unfortunately, we are not in a position to provide compensation for travel expenses.
 Application materials should be sent to Jim Azar, Ph.D., Director, Center for Counseling and Student Development, One Old Ferry Road, Bristol, RI 02809.
-The application deadline is Tuesday, December 30th, 2014.
-We will begin interviewing in mid-January.
+All positions for the 2015-2016 academic year have now been filled.